mshanken/Shanken-News-Daily/README.md

 - Develop with docker-compose up
 - CI/CI Pipeline as follows:
 1. feature branch
-2. staging branch  PR To master.
+2. merge feature to staging branch will trigger codepipeline deploy to dev.shankennewsdaily.com
 3. Successful PR merge of master deploys code to ECS via Codepipeline

 TO DO: